Dancing with getKanban (Using POLCA)

 As described above, until now we have adhered to the billing cycle of 3 days, which also allows for replenishment every 3 days.

-What happens if replenishment is allowed when possible.
-The results are shown int he charts below.
+What happens if replenishment is allowed whenever possible?
+The results are shown in the charts below.

 The cumulative flow diagram shows the same throughput, namely 24 items over a period of 24 days.
 Work in progress is larger because it is pulled in earlier instead of at the end of every third day.

-What is interesting is that the Control Chart shows a large variation in lead time: from 3 to 6 days.
-What I noted during playing the game is that at regular times 3 to 4 items are allowed to be pulled into ‘Ready’.
-These would sit for some time in ‘Ready’ and then suddenly completed all the way to ‘Ready for Deployment’.
-Then another bunch of 3 to 4 items are pulled into ‘Ready’.
+What is interesting is that the control chart shows a large variation in lead time: from 3 to 6 days.
+What I noted during playing the game is that at regular times 3 to 4 items are allowed to be pulled into “ready.”
+These would sit for some time in “ready” and then suddenly be completed all the way to “ready for deployment.”
+Then another bunch of 3 to 4 items are pulled into “ready.”

-In the GetKanban game specialists in the team are represented by colored dices: green for testers, blue for developers, and red for analysts.
+In the getKanban Board Game, specialists on the team are represented by colored dices: green for testers, blue for developers, and red for analysts.
 Effort spent is simulated by throwing the dices.
-Besides spending the available effort in their own speciality, it can also be spent in other specialities in which case the effort to spend is reduced.
+Besides spending the available effort in their own specialty, it can also be spent in other specialties, in which case, the effort to spend is reduced.

-- Not spending effort in the speciality, e.g. assigning developers to do test work.
+- Not spending effort in the specialty, e.g. assigning developers to do test work.

-Tuning of the loop limits seems to be important for establishing a regular cadence.
-A ‘staircase’ pattern in the Control Chart is a strong indication that loop limits are not optimal.
+Companies can use POLCA to shorten lead times, reduce work in progress, and enable a faster learning cycle.
+Tuning the loop limits seems to be important for establishing a regular cadence.
+A “staircase” pattern in the control chart is a strong indication that loop limits are not optimal.